hossainchisty/Django-Todo-App/README.md

 ### Task tracking for your everyday needs.
-Keep track of the daily tasks in life and get that satisfaction upon completion.
+Keep track of the daily tasks in life and get that satisfaction upon completion. <br> Live [Demo](https://todoappdjan.herokuapp.com/)

 ***__ 📸Preview__***